-A monitoring program will be developed following and refining the requirements defined by the Ninth Line SWS (Wood Environmental & Infrastructure Solutions 2018) and based on impact validation indicators (e.g., reliable, cost-effective, accurate, efficient, etc.).
-The proposed monitoring program will ensure that protective mitigation strategies (i.e., normalized 10 m VPZ from significant woodland dripline) are effectively implemented.
+A preliminary monitoring plan has been developed following and refining the requirements defined by the Ninth Line Phase 3 SWS (Wood Environmental & Infrastructure Solutions 2019) and based on impact validation indicators (e.g., reliable, cost-effective, accurate, efficient, etc.).
+The proposed monitoring plan will ensure that protective mitigation strategies (i.e., VPZ from significant woodland dripline) are effectively address their intended purpose (e.g., woodland protection).
+Any identified deficiencies will be addressed either by the developer